 When it comes to weight loss, that number on the scale seems to hold a lot of power.
 If it's not budging, frustration sets in.
 But sometimes the number on the scale isn't the best way to measure progress.
 If you're staying on track with your diet and exercise program, you're most likely losing fat but gaining muscle -- and that's a good thing.

 Building Muscle With Exercise

-When you're working out to lose weight, whether it's aerobic exercise or strength training, you're not only burning off calories and fat but building muscle too.
+When you're working out to lose weight, whether it's aerobic exercise or strength training, you're not only burning off calories and fat but also building muscle.
 A pound of muscle takes up less space than a pound of fat.
 If you're losing fat and gaining muscle at the same rate, your body size shrinks, but the number on the scale won't change.

 While you may be upset about the number on the scale, you shouldn't drop your exercise program.
-Diet and exercise together have been shown to be the most effective at helping people lose weight and keep it off, according to a 2014 meta-analysis study published in Systematic Reviews.
+Diet and exercise together have been shown to be the most effective way people lose weight and keep it off, according to a 2014 meta-analysis study published in Systematic Reviews.

 Benefits of Lost Inches

 Even though you're not seeing the number on the scale change, losing inches and fat is good for your health.
 People with a higher body fat percentage are at a greater risk of a number of health issues, including heart disease, diabetes, high blood pressure, issues with sleep, certain types of cancer and an overall lower quality of life.

 Replacing pounds of fat with muscle is also good for your metabolism, which is the system in your body that burns calories.
 Adding 4.5 pounds of muscle can help you burn an extra 50 calories a day, according to Len Kravitz, Ph.D. on the University of New Mexico website.
 This may not seem like much in the grand scheme of things, but those extra 50 calories can add up.